Giles Paxman

-Timothy Giles Paxman CMG LVO (born 15 November 1951) is a British diplomat who was Ambassador to Mexico between 2005 and 2009 and then Ambassador to Spain between 2009 and 2013.
+Timothy Giles Paxman CMG LVO (15 November 1951 – 8 March 2025) was a British diplomat who served as Ambassador to Mexico between 2005 and 2009 and Ambassador to Spain between 2009 and 2013.

 Career

 Paxman became Ambassador to Spain on 19 October 2009.
-He was appointed Companion of the Order of St Michael and St George (CMG) in the 2013 New Year Honours "for services to UK interests in Spain and Mexico."
+He was appointed Companion of the Order of St Michael and St George (CMG) in the 2013 New Year Honours "for services to UK interests in Spain and Mexico".
 He was replaced by Simon Manley in October 2013.

-Personal life
+Personal life and death

-Paxman is married to Ségolène Cayol, with whom he has three daughters.
-He is a Lieutenant of the Royal Victorian Order.
-He is the younger brother of broadcaster Jeremy Paxman.
+Paxman was married to Ségolène Cayol, with whom he had three daughters.
+He was a Lieutenant of the Royal Victorian Order.
+He was the younger brother of broadcaster Jeremy Paxman.

+Paxman died from lung cancer on 8 March 2025, at the age of 73.